 Compare Small Business Loans

-Net operating income measures a property’s ability to generate a positive cash flow from operations, and it is defined as follows:
+Net operating income (NOI) measures a property’s ability to generate a positive cash flow from operations.
+The NOI formula is:

-Operating Expenses: These operating expenses include salaries and wages, property taxes — but not income taxes — vendor and supplier costs, maintenance and repair, insurance, utilities, licenses, supplies, and overhead costs, such as expenses for accounting, attorneys and advertising.
+Operating expenses: These operating expenses include property taxes — but not income taxes — vendor and supplier costs, maintenance and repair, insurance, utilities, licenses, supplies, and overhead costs, such as expenses for accounting, attorneys and advertising.

 The following table breaks down the components of revenue and operating expenses:

-Based on the information in the table, we can redefine NOI as follows:
+Based on the information in the table, we can define NOI as follows:

 Another important use of NOI is trend analysis — how a property’s NOI has changed over the last several years.
-A deteriorating NOI should is a red flag that remedial action is required, or that the property might be a good candidate for sale.
+A deteriorating NOI should be a red flag that remedial action is required, or that the property might be a good candidate for sale.

 If you run a real estate business and are looking to buy new income-producing properties, you will normally carefully examine the properties’ financials, including the income statements, for items such as NOI.
 In this way, you have a way of evaluating the property and formulating a bid.